This page is designed to answer the following questions:

 On the previous page, we looked at the care worker’s responsibilities relating to the protection and safeguarding of children.

-A list of some of the roles and responsibilities of others are provided below:
+A list of some of the roles and responsibilities of others is provided below:

 - Care workers – report concerns/suspicions, assist with investigations when requested